octokit/app.js/README.md

 ### Authenticating as an Installation

-Once you have authenticated as a GitHub App, `auth` here, you can use that in order to request an installation access token.
+Once you have authenticated as a GitHub App, you can use that in order to request an installation access token.
+Calling `requestToken()` automatically performs the app authentication for you.
 This token is scoped for your specific app and expires after an hour.

 ```js
 const app = require('@octokit/app.js')